 The Affordable Care Act (ACA) helps people buy health insurance through the Marketplace by offering tax credits that lower the cost of monthly premiums.
-The American Rescue Plan Act (ARPA) enhanced these tax credits by (1) improving the generosity of the ACA tax credits by increasing the amount of the tax credits for those earning between 133% and 400% of the Federal Poverty Level (FPL) (\$20,029 - \$60,240 for a single person), and (2) extending eligibility for tax credits to those earning above 400% FPL (\$60,240 for a single person), on a sliding scale.
+The American Rescue Plan Act (ARPA) enhanced these tax credits by (1) improving the generosity of the ACA tax credits by increasing the amount of the tax credits for those earning between 133% and 400% of the Federal Poverty Level (FPL) (\$20,815-\$62,600 for an individual in 2025), and (2) extending eligibility for tax credits to those earning above 400% FPL (\$62,600 for a single person in 2025), on a sliding scale.
 The Inflation Reduction Act (IRA) further extended these enhanced tax credits through the end of 2025.